Kärcher Battery vacuum cleaner VC 7 Signature Line

 Easy to use

-- The power can be adjusted quickly and easily to suit the particular application.
+- The power can be quickly and easily adjusted according to the task at hand.

 - Optional boost mode.